What is Open Access?

 Gold Open Access

-The Library enables Sussex and BSMS researchers to publish their work Gold Open Access through a variety of Transformative Agreements and other institutional memberships.
+The library has several agreements with publishers to enable Sussex and BSMS researchers to share their research outputs openly.
 All our deals, and how to take advantage of them, are listed on our Institutional Open Access deals & discounts page.

 An APC is a fee paid to the publisher to cover research paper publishing costs.
 With production costs then covered, the article can be made free at point of access.
 The cost of publication is moved from the reader (via subscriptions and paywalls) to the author (via the APC).